rianvdm/llm-prompts/README.md

 # LLM Prompts

-An ongoing list of prompts I use with LLM clients and agents.
+An ongoing list of prompts and instructions I use with LLM clients and agents.

 ## For general chatbot use